-Our Analysis and Hands-on Test Results
+Our Analysis and Test Results

 Standing Comfort and Mobility

-Much of our complaints have to do with the very stiff, almost cardboard-esque, feel of the slide-able waist belt that limited the comfort we felt when wearing a massive rack, or when trying to fit the hip belt of a pack comfortably over the top of the harness.
-That said, due to the adjustability of the leg loops, we felt like this was a reasonably mobile harness.
+Much of our complaints have to do with the very stiff, almost cardboard-esque, feel of the slideable waist belt that limits the comfort we feel when wearing a massive rack, or when trying to fit the hip belt of a pack comfortably over the top of the harness.
+That said, due to the adjustability of the leg loops, we feel like this is a reasonably mobile harness.